 However, coverage of other categories of the population is still low.
 Only 28 per cent of persons with severe disabilities receive disability benefits, no more than 35 per cent of children access social protection, and just 22 per cent of unemployed workers received unemployment benefits.
 These are major gaps.

 On a positive note, the report highlights that several low- and middle-income countries have made strides in improving disability benefits coverage, with some, such as Armenia (pictured), achieving universal or near-universal coverage of persons with disabilities.

 It is also gratifying to see in the report that UN-DESA accepts that the best way to ensure access to social protection is through an inclusive lifecycle approach.
 As the report notes: “Universal programmes — available to all without conditions — are most likely to ensure inclusion and non-discrimination.”
 And, if targeting is used, it adds, it should be “approached as a complement to — rather than a substitute for — universal schemes”.

-The report is a great read and is packed full of evidence.
+The report is a great read and is packed full of evidence on how we achieve social inclusion.
 We highly recommend it.